lokmanTech/AdvisorEase/README.md

 5. Open a Pull Request

 Please ensure that your contributions adhere to the coding standards and guidelines of the project.

+## License
+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this code for any purpose.